 Children of members of the department

-Children of members of the department are occasionally brought into University departments, perhaps during brief social visits or, exceptionally, in emergency situations where staff, or students, have difficulties with their normal child-care provision.
+Children of members of the department are also occasionally brought into University departments, perhaps during brief social visits or, exceptionally, in emergency situations where staff, or students, have difficulties with their normal child-care provision.
 The university policy states that children under the minimum school leaving age (usually 16) should only be allowed in departments with the permission of the head of department or his/her authorised deputy, for as short a time as possible and only as the last resort when all other options for childcare (such as taking emergency domestic leave or annual leave) have been exhausted.
+Given the very low risk environment of the department, and the department's good practice aim to be family friendly, this head of department permission is implicitly provided for members subject to common sense pragmatic parental oversight.

 Children must always be accompanied while on University premises and on no account should they be permitted unsupervised access even to low risk areas.
 Parents cannot delegate this responsibility.